quimaguirre/diana/README.md

 * **workspace**: Folder where the results of the analysis are stored
 * **workspace/profiles**: Folder containing the profiles generated
 * **workspace/comparisons**: Folder containing the comparisons of profiles
+* **config.ini**: Configuration file, containing the default parameters to run DIANA

+### Prepare the configuration file

+Before starting running DIANA, we need to modify the parameters in the configuration file as we want.

+The configuration file is in the main directory, as **config.ini**

+Here we can modify the parameters of BIANA database if we have it.

+If we do not have BIANA, we can set use_cluster as True and use the downloaded data.

+We also have to introduce the path to Guild executable.
+In case that you do not have it, you can download it and install it from https://github.com/emreg00/guild

 ### Execution